 The PECC Lab provides expertise in understanding public opinion on climate change and the environment, using the latest tools in causal inference, experiments, and machine learning.
 PECC Lab researchers have designed, fielded, and analysed surveys on such topics in China, Germany, India, Switzerland, UK, and the USA.

-The results of these surveys have been published in the leading peer-reviewed general science journals (Nature Climate Change, Science Advances), as well as those focused on political science and climate change (Regulation and Governance, Climatic Change, WIREs Climate Change, Politics and Governance).
+The results of these surveys have been published in the leading peer-reviewed general science journals (Nature Climate Change, Science Advances), as well as those focused on political science and climate change (Comparative Political Studies, Global Environmental Politics, Regulation and Governance, Climatic Change, Journal of Public Policy, WIREs Climate Change, Politics and Governance).
 Moreover, these publications have been cited in reports by the Intergovernmental Panel on Climate Change (IPCC), the National Academies of Sciences, Engineering, and Medicine, and the Overseas Devlopment Institute (ODI).

 If you are interested in how the PECC Lab can help you better understand public opinion towards climate change and the environment, please contact at us using the form below.